-The Decision Document was finalized (signed by USACE) in September 2016.
+The Decision Document was finalized (signed by USACE)

+in September 2016.
 The Remedial Action contract to implement the site remedy was awarded in September 2016.
 The remedial action work plans have been finalized, and the site pre-design work began in May 2017.
 The remedial action (soil excavation) was completed in October 2017.
-A site closure report is underway and is expected to be completed in February 2018.
+A site closure report is in review at the Vermont Department of Environmental Conservation and is expected to be finalized by December 2018.

 For the Saint Albans Air Force Station, the RI report has been finalized (in May 2015).
 The Feasibility Study report, summarizing the Site alternatives, has been finalized (in January 2016).
 The Proposed Plan has been finalized and sent to stakeholders.
 The Proposed Plan public meeting was held on Nov.
 15, 2016 in the town of Saint Albans, Vermont.
 The Decision Document was finalized (signed by USACE) in June 2017.
 The Remedial Action contract to implement the site remedy was awarded in July 2017.
 A Pre-Design Investigation to refine the amount of soil which requires removal was performed in November 2017.
+The Pre-Design Investigation Report has been finalized.
+The outcome of this investigation concludes that no soil removal is necessary based on the concentration of contaminants in soil, which did not exceed remedial goals based on human health risk assessment.
+A closure report for the project is underway.